Lizabeth Scott: Debut

-The rivalry between the two actresses is cited as an alternative to the Martina Lawrence-Elizabeth Bergner origin of Mary Orr's short story, The Wisdom of Eve (1946), the basis of the 1950 film All About Eve.
+The rivalry between the two actresses is cited as an alternative to the Martina Lawrence-Elisabeth Bergner origin of Mary Orr's short story, The Wisdom of Eve (1946), the basis of the 1950 film All About Eve.
 Broadway legend had it that Bankhead was being victimized by Scott, who supposedly was the basis for the fictional Eve Harrington.

 Rumors of an affair between the married Myerberg and the new understudy were rife.
 Scott has said that her fondest memory was of Myerberg telling her, "I love you," but the two eventually parted.

 The continuing feud between Myerberg and Bankhead worsened Bankhead's ulcer, leading her to not renew her contract.
 Anticipating Bankhead's move, Myerberg suddenly signed 39-year-old Miriam Hopkins in March, catching Scott off-guard.
-Bankhead's final zinger to Scott was "You be as good as she (Hopkins) is."
+Bankhead's final zinger to Scott was, "You be as good as she (Hopkins) is."
 For a brief period, Scott understudied for Hopkins.
 While Scott liked Hopkins much more than Bankhead, she was still disappointed about being passed over for the Sabina role.

 Scott eventually quit in disappointment.
 Before quitting, Scott replaced Hopkins for one night.
 When Scott finally went on stage as Sabina, she was surprised by both the approval and fascination of the audience.
 Her replacement as understudy was another future femme fatale, 19-year-old Gloria Hallward, soon to be known as Gloria Grahame.
 When Michael Myerberg pulled Grahame from the play for another experimental production in Philadelphia—Star Dust— no understudy was available when Gladys George took over for Hopkins.

 On August 30, 1943, Scott once again played Sabina when George was ill.
 Joe Russell was in the Plymouth Theatre audience that night.
 Afterward, when a friend from California came to New York on one of his biannual visits to Broadway, Russell told him about Scott's performance.
 Russell's friend was an up-and-coming film producer for Warner Bros., Hal B. Wallis.

 Rise to fame

-Hal B. Wallis

 Irving Hoffman, a New York press agent and columnist for The Hollywood Reporter, had befriended Scott and tried to introduce her to people who could help her.
 On September 29, 1943, Hoffman held a birthday party at the Stork Club—Scott had turned 21.
 By happenstance or design, Wallis was also at the club that night.
 Hoffman introduced Scott to Wallis, who arranged for an interview the following day.
 When Scott returned home, she found a telegram offering her the lead for the Boston run of The Skin of Our Teeth.
 Miriam Hopkins was ill.
 Scott sent Wallis her apologies, cancelling the interview.
 Scott recalled "On the train up to Boston, to replace Miss Hopkins, I decided I needed to make the name more of an attention-grabber.
 And that's when I decided to drop the 'E' from Elizabeth."
 In 1945, The New Republic claimed that Scott had dropped the "E" as a patriotic wartime gesture "to conserve newsprint."